 Do you want to go to graduate school?
 Do you feel like it will help make your life better than it is now?
 Have you considered everything that is on this blog?
 If you say yes to all of these, I say apply somewhere today.
 Graduate school has been such an amazing, scary, frustrating, exhilarating, and fulfilling experience for me and for many of my colleagues.
 Would I do it again?
 That’s a hard no, but would I say grad school is worth it, oh yeahhhhhhh.
 I have about 6 months left in my program before funding runs out and I am forced out.
 I honestly love what I do and thinking about what comes next is scary.
 But life isn’t worth living unless you conquer those things that scare you.

-If you are thinking about graduate school, and have questions, send me an email at email@example.com.
+If you are thinking about graduate school, and have questions, send me an email at firstname.lastname@example.org.
 I’ll try my best to help you out.
+I am trying something new and posting grad school memes at the end of the post as well.
+I hope you enjoy todays meme.
 Also, check out my other blogs on my website.
 Until next time, peace!